sh7dm/dp83x-gui/README.md

 9. Added Logging
 10. Added ESTOP (Press any of the three buttons and it turn off all channels)
 11. Added logo
-12. Auto set channel limits based on the model (not yet implemented)
+12. Auto set channel limits based on the model
-13. Zero plot at start for better auto ranging (not yet implemented)
+13. Zero plot at start for better auto ranging